orctyr/InlandML/README.md

 TrainingY.csv: gene abundance of training data.
 Each row represent one sample, and each column represent one gene

-TrainingX.csv and TrainingY.csv should have the same rows.
+TrainingX.csv and TrainingY.csv should have the same number of rows.

 RealdataX.csv: genera abundance of testing data.
 Each row represent one sample, and each column represent one genus

 RealdataY.csv: gene abundance of testing data.
 Each row represent one sample, and each column represent one gene

-RealdataX.csv and RealdataY.csv should have the same rows.
+RealdataX.csv and RealdataY.csv should have the same number of rows.

 # pipeline usage
 Step1: Select important variables